Winter Solstice

 Hold a Circle

-Afterward, write down some things you want to call into your life; hopes, goals and dreams for the coming months.
+Afterward, you might all like to write down some things you want to call into your life in the next year; hopes, goals and dreams for the coming months.
 Fold up the little slips of paper and keep them.
-They become like little talismans, something you can dig out of your pocket or wallet or desk and look at when you feel like you're getting off track and need to re-center (which, of course, happens to us all).
+They become like little talismans, something you can dig out of your pocket or wallet or desk and look at when you feel like you're getting off track and need to re-center (which, of course, happens to us all!).

 Cook a Winter Feast